Is this application decentralized?

 How much overhead comes with using many networks simultaneously?

-This can depend on how many of the sensors are available and activated.
-Early versions are just using TOR, I2P, and Bluetooth.
+This will depend on what and how many services are activated.
+Early versions are just using TOR, I2P, and Bluetooth Network Services in support of more application-based services.
 In these versions, TOR is primarily used for browsing and I2P for messaging.
 When TOR is blocked, I2P is used for relaying and vice-versa.
 When both are blocked, Bluetooth is attempted for relay.
 This requires very little overhead.
 Later versions with LiFi will see similar little overhead comparable to Bluetooth.
 It's not until we reach using a Full-Spectrum radio where overhead can go up, especially on battery usage for transmitting over longer distances.
 In these uses, additional power will likely be needed and will be addressed through recommended practices and additional hardware.
 If all sensors are running while integrating with Bitcoin, Monero, and Lightning local nodes, then we can expect a fair amount of overhead although this setup would be more likely on a desktop or powerful Raspberry Pi or Pi Farm.
 Hardware recommendations for each configuration will be provided.

 How will the gift money be used?